Patrick13542/Pat-Tech/README.md

-# Pat-Tech
+# PatTech
-Pat-Tech is a Modification or "Mod" for the popular game Minecraft.
-The goal of Pat-Tech is to add new tools and machines to aid the player in their conquest for world domination.
+PatTech is a Modification or "Mod" for the popular game Minecraft.
+PatTech aims to add realistic technology to Minecraft, all based on Theoretical and Quantum Physics.